-As the British Empire grew, more soldiers were needed to garrison new territories coming under British control.
-The need for men was also increased by the wars against Revolutionary and Napoleonic France (1793-1815), which soon spread to the Caribbean colonies of European powers.
+In the 18th century, as the British Empire grew, more soldiers were needed to garrison the new territories coming under British control.
+The need for men was also increased by the wars against Revolutionary and Napoleonic France (1793-1815), which soon spread to the Caribbean colonies of the European powers.

-The high mortality rate led the army in 1795 to raise the West India Regiments of black soldiers for service in the region.
-It was believed that they would be better suited to the climate.
 Many of the first recruits were escaped American slaves who had fought for the British during the American War of Independence (1775-83).
-Men were also recruited locally in the Caribbean, but they were not enough to defend the British territories from the enemy.
+Men were also recruited locally in the Caribbean, but not in sufficient numbers to defend the British territories from the enemy.

-The ranks of the new regiments were swelled with Creole and African slaves, purchased specifically from West Indian sugar plantations or from newly-arrived slave ships.
-Between 1795 and 1807 estimates suggest 13,400 slaves were purchased for the West India Regiments.
+The ranks of the new regiments were filled with Creole and African slaves, purchased from West Indian sugar plantations or from newly arrived slave ships.
+Between 1795 and 1807, estimates suggest 13,400 slaves were purchased for the West India Regiments.

-Slave soldiers did not come cheap.
 An account in the papers of the Commander-in-Chief of Jamaica details the cost of buying and clothing 272 African slaves for service in the West India Regiments.
-The price listed on this account was over £32,600 - more than £1 million in today's money.
+The price listed on this account was over £32,600 - more than £2 million in today's money.

-In 1807 the British Empire abolished the slave trade.
-All serving black soldiers recruited as slaves were freed under the 1807 Mutiny Act.
-After this, West India Regiment recruits included men liberated from illegal slave ships, as well as black soldiers captured from enemy French and Dutch colonies.
+In the years after abolition, West India Regiment recruits included men liberated by the Royal Navy from illegal slave ships, as well as black soldiers captured from enemy French and Dutch colonies.

-Former slave soldiers were increasingly given the same rights as white soldiers.
-Significantly, they were recognised as a formal part of the British Army - unlike their counterparts in India and other British colonies.
+Former slave soldiers were also increasingly given the same enlistment bounty, pay and allowances as white soldiers.
+Significantly, they were recognised as a formal part of the British Army, unlike their counterparts in India and other British colonies.

-For most of the 19th century, the regiments were based in Trinidad and Jamaica.
-But after taking part in the Second Ashanti War (1873-74) in West Africa, they established a base in Sierra Leone for recruitment and training.
+For the majority of the 19th century, the remaining regiments were based in Trinidad and Jamaica.
+But, after taking part in the Second Ashanti War (1873-74) in West Africa, they established a base in Sierra Leone for the recruitment and training of African volunteers.

-Black recruits were generally perceived as good soldiers during the 19th century.
-But for many white British officers, serving with the West India Regiments was undesirable.
-While fear of tropical diseases played a part, the attitudes of the time also meant that serving with black men was unpopular.
+Black recruits were generally perceived as good soldiers.
+But for many white British officers, serving with the West India Regiments was unpopular.
+While fear of tropical diseases played a large part in this, the attitudes of the time made service with black troops disagreeable to some.

 ‘When I was last in the West Indies, the 8th West India regiment, composed entirely of native Africans rescued in the middle passage, exhibited as fine a military corps... as ever was seen of any colour...
 As marksmen they were superior to the ordinary run of white soldiers; and when Fort Bourbon, Martinique... came to be stormed, they went to the breach with European courage.’

-We showed a 200-year-old regimental colour of the 4th West India Regiment to one of our community workshops.
-A 'colour' is a flag in which the spirit and honour of a regiment is symbolised.
-Now on display in the Army gallery, the 4th West India colour is also one of the first ever official representations of black soldiers in the British Army.
+At one of our community workshops, we showed a 200-year-old regimental colour of the 4th West India Regiment.
+The colour is one of the first ever official representations of black soldiers in the British Army.